BranislavOsadkovski/Vault/README.md

 Next step is using RSA keys for assymetric encryption of the Master key which is also stored in a Control block.

-Control Block is a data structure that holds the encrypted data, the encrpted master key and time and date of creation.
+Control Block is a data structure that holds the encrypted data, the encrypted master key with time and date of its creation.

 Control blocks are translated to XML form and attached a generated hash to bind the next block to the previous one and so creating a blockchain type structure in a XML document form.
-After that the XML document is signed with XML signature and ensured its validity.
+After that the XML document containing the blockchain structure is signed with XML signature.
+Ensuring the validity and integrity of the input data.

 All of the steps in the process are reversable.